Identity document: Hungary

 Currently, there are three types of valid ID documents (Személyazonosító igazolvány, née Személyi igazolvány, abbr.
 Sz.ig.) in Hungary: the oldest valid ones are hard-covered, multi-page booklets and issued before 1989 by the People's Republic of Hungary, the second type is a soft-cover, multi-page booklet issued after the change of regime; these two have one, original photo of the owner embedded, with original signatures of the owner and the local police's representative.
 The third type is a plastic card with the photo and the signature of the holder digitally reproduced.
 These are generally called Personal Identity Card.

 The plastic card shows the owners full name, maiden name if applicable, birth date and place, mother's maiden name, the cardholder's gender, the ID's validity period and the local state authority which issued the card.
 The card has a 6 digit number + 2 letter unique ID and a separate machine readable zone on the back for identity document scanning devices.
 It does not have any information about the owner's residential address, nor their personal identity number – this sensitive information is contained on a separate card, called a Residency Card (Lakcímkártya).
 Personal identity numbers have been issued since 1975; they have the following format in numbers: gender (1 number) – birth date (6 numbers) – unique ID (4 numbers).
 They are no longer used as a personal identification number, but as a statistical signature.

 Other valid documents are the passport (blue colored or red colored with RFID chip) and the driver's license; an individual is required to have at least one of them on hand all the time.
 The Personal Identity Card is mandatory to vote in state elections or open a bank account in the country.

-ID cards are issued to permanent residents of Hungary; the card has a different color for foreign citizens.